Leixen VV-898S Jetstream JT-270MH mismatch

 73, Nita Rae WA4VQW

-Updated by Bernhard Hailer almost 3 years ago
+Updated by Bernhard Hailer over 3 years ago

 - Target version set to chirp-legacy